npfernandes/ensemblify/docs/source/usage_generation.md

 - Directly, by editing the provided [parameters file template](../../examples/input_parameters/parameters_template.yml).

+Below you can find a description of all available parameters.
+Required parameters are marked with an asterisk (*).

 ## Generate a conformational ensemble

 To generate an ensemble, simply provide Ensemblify with the path to your parameters file.